chharvey/counterpoint-proposals/issues/84-function-annotations.md

 # Discussion

-A declared function may be specified to implement a type signature using the `implements` keyword.
+A declared function may be specified to implement a type signature using the `impl` keyword.
 This provides a contract for a function to adhere to, for more robustness.

 ## Motivation
 A function’s type signature is basically its *type*, with additional information such as parameter names and optionality.
 Since function declarations have types in their syntax, their function signatures are built in.